spark-mv/cdn/guide.md

 ```

 In case the response is different from the desired response, you need to configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 We suggest to go line by line to ensure all headers are configured correctly.
-Please see the ‘How do I configure CORS’ section for instructions.
+Please see the ‘Configuring CORS headers’ section for instructions.

-## 2.2 Settings for HLS/HDS/MPEG-DASH
+## 2.2 CORS settings for HLS/HDS/MPEG-DASH

-Hola CDN works by requesting video segments from multiple servers.
+Hola CDN works with modern, chunked video protocols by requesting video segments from multiple servers in parallel.
 For this to work, certain HTTP headers need to be enabled.

-### How to verify existing CORS header configuration

 Test to see if your HTTP server is configured correctly by using: